Q. What is a management fee?

 Q. What happens if something at my property needs repairing?

-A. You can fill in a ‘Tenant Maintenance Request’ form online under the forms tab on our website or pick up a form to fill our from our office.
+A. When you become a tenant with us, you will receive a link to create a tenant login.
+Here you can see where you are up to with your rent payments, you can see any invoices and you can create maintenance requests for anything that needs repairing.
 If it is an emergency such as a major leak with a water pipe please call us straight away on 09 407 6677.
 If it is an after-hours emergency, contact your property manager on their mobile.

 Q. Do I need to give notice to move out of the property I am in?